 technology on PCB related to the pattern that allows a smaller pitch in the footprint on the surface pattern and a higher density of internal signal routing than for conventional PCBs

 1 The exact perimeter of HDI technology is described in clause 11.

 2 This technology can be required for assembly of AAD.

-3 An example of HDI build-up is shown in Figure 31.
+3 An example of a microvia in an HDI build-up is shown in Figure 3-1.